How Much Does it Cost to Become a Doctor in the UK in 2025

 If a student has undertaken an intercalation year in the first four years of an undergraduate medical degree at either a bachelor's or master's level, it may count towards their qualifying year for the NHS Bursary funding.
 However, intercalation years taken at the PhD level are not counted.

-Eligible full-time students can apply for several benefits, including a non-means-tested grant of £1,000 per academic year, a tuition fee contribution, and a means-tested bursary based on household income.
+Eligible full-time students can apply for several benefits: a non-means-tested grant of £1,052 per academic year (2025/26), a tuition fee contribution (up to £9,535 for a 5 or 6 year course, or up to £3,830 for a graduate-entry course), and a means-tested bursary based on household income.

 The rates for full-time students are up to £2,207 for those living with parents, £3,191 for those studying in London, and £2,643 for those studying outside of London.